 Talk to AP managers with successful track records in calling election winners quickly and accurately and you hear three things over and over—preparation, organization and consultation.

-A handful of current and former bureau chiefs give an inside look at the process from the perspective of an AP race caller.
-They tell how they prepare for election night and how they work through their list of races amid the tension and drama of one of the biggest news nights of the year.
-Here’s an abbreviated compendium of “Best Practices” for bureau chiefs at AP.
+A handful of current and former AP race callers provide an inside look at the election night process from their perspective.
+They tell how they prepare and how they work through their list of races amid the tension and drama of one of the biggest news nights of the year.
+Here’s an abbreviated compendium of “Best Practices” for race callers at AP.

 “Know your state,” Kevin Walsh advises.
 Walsh was Florida chief of bureau in 2000 when AP was the only news organization that did not prematurely declare George W. Bush president.
 “You can’t make effective election night decisions if you don’t understand voting patterns and changing demographics in your state," Walsh says.
 "Take time in advance of the general election to understand the latest trends in Census data and state and county demographic research.
 Talk with a state or university demographic research expert.
 Assign a story on the subject as part of your pre-election coverage package.
 Demographic changes can have profound implications on traditional voting patterns on the county level, particularly with states with high immigration and increasing diversity.”
 It’s also important to know the candidates’ hometowns, because it could confound your normal perception of that area.

 All this election research and more is provided to race callers by the AP election research and quality control group in New York.
 For instance, detailed county-by-county reports are provided with past election results, demographics, geographical regions, and current registration information on every upcoming election.

 Julie Aicher March made a habit of touching base before every election with her state’s most high-profile political pollster to “go over historical data and discuss any changes around the state that might impact top races.
 We’d then focus on the top 10 counties and what was expected to happen in each.
 You need to be aware of demographic and social changes on the local, state and federal level that may sway voters from past practices.”